 What are the Common Causes of Car Accidents in Burlington?

 According to a 2017 post on the Burlington Post, injuries and property damage resulting from car crashes declined in 2017.
 The declines have been credited to initiatives by the Halton Regional Police namely Operation RISC (Reducing Intersection Safety Concerns) and RTSS (Residential Traffic/Stop Sign/Speeding) which came into effect in 2015.
 The police issued 4,576 Provincial Offences Notices, over 1,000 warnings, and 6,495 traffic stops in the first 3 months of 2017 alone.

-At Grillo Barristers, we fully support the government’s measures to reduce road accidents.
+At Grillo Law, we fully support the government’s measures to reduce road accidents.
 Our car accident lawyer Burlington will help you throughout the claim process.
 We also care about your wellbeing and as such, we have prepared this list of the most common causes of car accidents that we hope will help you avoid them.

 Request a FREE